What happens after I file my appeal?

 Can I keep my benefits while my appeal is pending?

-Any benefits you get while an appeal is pending may be subject to recovery.
+You may continue to get benefits while your appeal is pending, however, any benefits you get while an appeal is pending may be subject to recovery.
 If the Department is found to have acted correctly, you will be responsible for repaying the Department for any assistance that you were not entitled to while your appeal was pending.
 If the Department is found to have acted incorrectly, you may not have to repay funds received while an appeal is pending.

 You can choose not to have benefits continue while your appeal is pending.
 If you choose not to, you should indicate that on the Appeal and Request for Hearing form.